TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> ➡️ At times, when you're having multiple services, **I'd not advise creating multiple services of type `LoadBalancer`** , That wouldn't be a wise decision, Use an Ingress Controller to distribute / route the traffic based on the path in the URL. **You'll simplify your network setup, while saving on extra infra costs.**
+> ➡️ At times, when you're having multiple services, I'd not advise creating multiple services of type `LoadBalancer` , That wouldn't be a wise decision, **Instead, I'd advise to use an Ingress Controller to distribute / route the traffic based on the path in the URL**. **You'll simplify your network setup, while saving on extra infra costs.**

 </br>

-In my case, **I'd be utilising an ingress controller for its advanced traffic management + SSL termination capabilities.** A standard way for exposing Services with a single external access point Provides scope, to maybe use some ACLs for IP Whitelisting, Geo-restrictions in conjunction with an AWS API Gateway/ WAF for an eve better security posture. 👍
+In my case, **we will be utilising an ingress controller for its advanced traffic management + SSL termination capabilities.** A standard way for exposing Services with a single external access point Provides scope, to maybe use some ACLs for IP Whitelisting, Geo-restrictions in conjunction with an AWS API Gateway/ WAF for an eve better security posture. 👍

-☑️ **I've limited the connections and requests per second, helps prevent resource exhaustion and overwhelming** of backend services 🏁 ✔
+☑️ **We've limited the connections and requests per second, helps prevent resource exhaustion and overwhelming** of backend services 🏁 ✔

 </br>